Quantitative estimates for regular Lagrangian flows with $BV$ vector fields: Introduction

-In particular, the map $X(t,.)$ is a diffeomorphism and we denote by $X^{-1}(t,.)$ its inverse.
+In particular, the map $X(t,.)$ is a diffeomorphism from $\mathbb{R}^d$ to itself and we denote by $X^{-1}(t,.)$ its inverse.
 A solution of \eqref{contieq} is given in term of the flow $X$ by the following formula

-with $\overline{x}=X^{-1}(t,.)(x)$ (see Appendix for its proof).
-Therefore, we can say that \textit{ the well posedness of \eqref{odeeq1} is equivalent to the well posedness of \eqref{contieq}}.
+with $\overline{x}=X^{-1}(t,.)(x)$, its proof is elementary.
+Therefore, we can say that \textit{ the well posedness of \eqref{odeeq1} is equivalent to the well-posedness of \eqref{contieq}}.

-The continuity equations (often with non-smooth vector fields) are important for describing various quantities in mathematical physics as such mass, energy, momentum, electric charge.
-Especially, they underlie transport equations as such the convection-diffusion, Boltzmann, Vlasov-Poisson, Euler and Navier-Stokes equations.
+The continuity equations (often with non-smooth vector fields) are important for describing various quantities in mathematical physics such as mass, energy, momentum, electric charge.
+Especially, they are essential to study transport equations as such the convection-diffusion, Boltzmann, Vlasov-Poisson, Euler and Navier-Stokes equations.

-Let us start by the seminal work of Diperna and Lions \cite{Diperlions}, they established existence, uniqueness and stability of distributional solutions of \eqref{contieq} for Sobolev $W^{1,1}$ vector fields with bounded divergence.
-Later some progress was achieved in several papers \cite{lion98,Bo01,BoJa,Hau,ColoLerner1,ColoLerner2,Bouarma2001}, finally it was fully extended by Ambrosio \cite{luigiinvent} to BV vector fields with bounded divergence.
-The approach by Diperna, Lions and Ambrosio relies on the theory of renormalized solutions of \eqref{contieq}, roughly speaking renormalized solutions are distributional solutions such that the chain rule holds for $u$ and $\mathbf{B}$ i.e
+Let us start by the seminal work of Diperna and Lions \cite{Diperlions}.
+They established the existence, uniqueness and stability of distributional solutions of \eqref{contieq} for vector fields $\mathbf{B}$ in $L^1_tW^{1,1}_x$ satisfying $\operatorname{div}(\mathbf{B})\in L^1_tL^\infty_x$ and a growth condition $\mathbf{B}/(1+|x|)\in L^1_tL^1_x+L^1_tL^\infty_x$.
+Later some progress was achieved in several papers \cite{lion98,Bo01,BoJa,Hau,ColoLerner1,ColoLerner2}, finally it was fully extended by Ambrosio \cite{luigiinvent} to BV vector fields.
+The approach by Diperna, Lions and Ambrosio relies on the theory of renormalized solutions of \eqref{contieq}.
+Roughly speaking renormalized solutions are distributional solutions such that the chain rule holds for $u$ and $\mathbf{B}$ i.e